-Junior Achievement City will host nearly 11,000 fifth and eighth grade students from schools throughout Utah during the 2013-2014 school year.
+Junior Achievement City will host over 12,000 fifth and eighth grade students from schools throughout Utah during the 2013-2014 school year.
 JA City is located in Discovery Gateway Children’s Museum, in downtown Salt Lake City, and is home to over 20 storefronts sponsored by local businesses.
 Students bring this 10,000 square foot learning facility to life as they operate banks, manage restaurants, vote for JA City Mayor, develop working budgets and manage their business and personal finances.
 Students think creatively, demonstrate personal responsibility, solve problems and attain their goals in this one-of-a-kind, hands-on experience!

 JA Biz Town – 5th Grade Program